srfahim23/Python-intro/README.md

 # Python Comments
 A comment is a part of the coding file that the programmer does not want to executed, rather the programmer uses it to either explain a block of code or to avoid the execution of a specific part of code while tesing.

+# Single-Line Comments:
+To write a comment just add a "#" at the start of the line.
+Example 1:

+    #This is a 'Single-Line Comment'
+    print("This is a print statement.")

+Output:
+    This is a print statement.